MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L04_Deploy_and_manage_host_pools_and_hosts_with_PowerShell_ADDS.md

    New-AzWvdApplicationGroup -Name $appGroupName -ResourceGroupName $resourceGroupName -ApplicationGroupType 'RemoteApp' -HostPoolArmPath "/subscriptions/$subscriptionId/resourcegroups/$resourceGroupName/providers/Microsoft.DesktopVirtualization/hostPools/$hostPoolName"-Location $location
    ```

-1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** console, run the following to list the **Start** menu apps on the pool's hosts and review the output:
+1. Within the Bastion session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** console, run the following to list the **Start** menu apps on the pool's hosts and review the output:

    ```powershell
    Get-AzWvdStartMenuItem -ApplicationGroupName $appGroupName -ResourceGroupName $resourceGroupName | Format-List | more